romebell/SEI1019/01-workflow/intro-git/04remotegit.md

 ## Working with Remote Repositories

 We previously mentioned that git is a **distributed version control system**.
 Meaning, we can make changes locally, and push them up to a server.
 We can also pull down changes from a server.
-Throughout WDI, we'll be working with remote repositories mainly through Github in order to submit deliverables.
+Throughout SEI, we'll be working with remote repositories mainly through Github in order to submit deliverables.
 So let's go through an example.

 ## `git clone` - clone a repository